DieRoteRuebe/AssemblyCode/README.md

 Assembly Code

 <pre>
+I just store Assembly code ive written in here.

-Built and tested on Linux with gcc, ld, and as.
+-> the code was built and tested on Linux with gcc, ld, and as.

-I just store Assembly code ive written in here. compile with:
+compile with:
       gcc -o fileout.o filein.s
       ld -o fileout filein.o